-Those properties that meet the definition of Residential Property will be dealt with in terms of paragraph 5.1.

-Properties that do not meet the definition of Residential Property, and registered in the name of private persons or organisations or leased from the City and open to the public may qualify for the rebate.
-A Vacant site declared as a Heritage Site will still qualify.
+- Those properties that meet the definition of Residential Property will be dealt with in terms of Paragraph 5.1. - Those properties that do not meet the definition of Residential Property, and are registered in the name of private persons or organizations or leased from the City, and are open to the public, may qualify for the rebate.